Prenatal to Three Initiative

 Child Care Cost Estimation Model

-Child care has long had a serious problem – families can’t afford it, and child care providers can’t afford to pay professionals what they deserve.
-Child care businesses often struggle with burnout and staff turnover making it hard for children to receive the quality care they need for long-term success.
+Child care faces a persistent challenge: families can’t afford it, and providers can’t afford to pay educators what they deserve.
+Burnout and staff turnover make it harder for children to get the consistent, high-quality care they need.

 You can read about New Mexico’s Child Care Cost Estimation Model here.